Markhan1/MongoDB-Server-Todos/README.md

 ### After cloning this repo:

-1. Go to cloned directory, open console and type: npm install
+1. Go to repo directory, open console and type: "npm install" it will install all dependencies.

 2. Create a environment file called: "config.env" and add two variables "ATLAS_URI", "PORT".
 ATLAS_URI has the uri link of your mongodb atlas account.